Guilty Pleasure (film): Production

 Guilty Pleasure is produced by actress-producer Lovi Poe's company, C’est Lovi Productions, in collaboration with Regal Entertainment.
-It is one of Poe’s first self-produced mainstream feature projects, showcasing her expanding role as both star and producer in Philippine cinema.
+It is one of Poe's first self-produced mainstream feature projects.
 Poe described the film as "very adult, very sexy" and said it was intended to push creative boundaries in local storytelling.

 Release

 The film premiered theatrically in the Philippines on October 16, 2024, and became available internationally via Netflix release on March 12, 2025.
+The film became Number One on the Netflix charts in the Philippines.